 This page offers a listing of frequently asked questions our office receives.
 If you have a question you would like answered that is not found below, please contact Vanessa Spence at email@example.com.

 Can I talk to Mr. Sanders?
 I think he’s the person who is working on my case because his name appears on my court documents.

 Rob Sanders is the elected Commonwealth’s Attorney so his name appears on most criminal court documents and office correspondence.
 The Commonwealth’s Attorney Office handles thousands of cases per year.
 While Mr. Sanders does prosecute a full caseload personally, many cases are prosecuted by his Assistant Commonwealth’s Attorneys.
 Please call our office at (859) 292-6580 to speak or arrange a meeting with the prosecutor assigned to your case.
-If you still have questions or concerns, you may request an appointment with Mr. Sanders or his First Assistant, James Redwine.
+If you still have questions or concerns, you may request an appointment with Mr. Sanders or his First Assistant, Casey Burns.

 How do I get my property back?